Questions and Answers on Coronavirus

 - Re-testing does not change management or quarantine recommendations.

 If you need follow up care for symptom management, DAP is here for you.
 Please call (760) 992-0407 for more information.
+If you are having difficulty with online registration for Riverside County clinics or pharmacies, the hotline staff will be pleased to help you when you call.

 I have HIV and I am concerned about Coronavirus.
 What should I do?